Laced Weed: Definition, Looks & Serious Side Effects

-Combining meth and cannabis can have different effects on different people.
-For some, taking weed reduces some of the high of meth (although the comedown is a nightmare), while for others it enhances hyperactivity and paranoia.
+Combining meth and cannabis can have different effects on people.
+For some, taking weed reduces some of the high of meth (although the comedown is a nightmare), while for others, it enhances hyperactivity and paranoia.

 How to know if weed is laced with meth?

-If you sense a chemical-like smell when you light up a joint, it’s possible that your pot has been laced with meth.
+If you sense a chemical-like smell when you light up a joint, your pot may have been laced with meth.

 What are the dangers of combining meth and weed?

-Molly, MDMA or ecstasy, is one of the most common drugs used with weed.
+Molly, MDMA (3,4-Methylenedioxymethamphetamine), E, or ecstasy, is one of the most common drugs used with weed.
 In fact, 90% of people who use molly also consume marijuana.

 Nevertheless, finding laced weed with ecstasy is rare because smoking MDMA doesn’t work so well.
 Instead, users prefer to take ecstasy in pills and smoke weed afterward.

-One negative effect of combining molly and weed is the enhanced feeling of paranoia and anxiety, both from the marijuana and the comedown.
-Sadly, in some cases this combination has proven to be fatal.
+One negative effect of combining molly and weed is the enhanced feeling of paranoia and anxiety.
+Sadly, in some cases, this combination has proven to be fatal.

-A Schedule I drug, DMT is a very potent hallucinogen and often put in joints to increase its psychedelic properties.
-Still, many users complain of losing consciousness and experiencing near-death experience when trying weed laced with DMT.
-In fact, some DMT trips can be so realistic, users might not have control over their actions and end up getting seriously injured.
+Many users complain of losing consciousness and experiencing a near-death experience when trying DMT laced weed.
+In fact, some DMT trips can be so realistic that users might not have control over their actions and end up getting injured.